Ummamali/lenowebsite/README.md

   - Offers in-depth progress tracking for various health and productivity goals.
   - Allows users to set and edit goals for health, fitness, and productivity.
   - Provides charts, stats, and visual aids for progress monitoring.

+## Technologies

+🚀 **HTML5** – The backbone of Leno's clean, semantic structure, providing a solid foundation for the user interface.
+🎨 **CSS3** – Crafting a visually stunning, responsive, and modern design to ensure the app looks great on all devices.
+⚡ **JavaScript** – Bringing interactivity to life, powering dynamic content updates, and ensuring smooth user experiences throughout the app.